Superalgos/Superalgos/README.md

 ## Time Period

-Simulations run in the time period active at the moment of clicking the RESTART BOTS button.
+Simulations run in the time period active at the moment of clicking the RESTART SIMULATION button.
 Only one time period may be active at any point in time: if you run a simulation in a different time period than a previous simulation, the previous one stops—however,  the previous simulation data is conserved and may be accessed again by going back to the corresponding time period.

 ### Contitions and Formulas with Data from Different Time Periods